home-controller/homeauto_network/README.md

 max 42 bits high?
 ```

 * [ ] Todo On a lower level limit the max consecutive bits of the same value sent to have max time of having the line HIGH and LOW to make the timing more forgiving.
+Should probably use CAN style, add a inverted bit if long sequence(6 ?) of high or low bits instead of relying on parity bit.

 * I think(should look it up) CAN have a max pull-down of 6 bits and anything more is used to set an error.
 So if one unit gets a CRC error it can use this to cancel the send and set an error thus keeping all units in sync.
 * Using 488 bit/s for the bandwidth.
 The number of high or low bits can then be calculated with shift left(11 = div 2048) and bitwise AND, no need for MCU div.
 Could 2 or 4 time faster but if the MCU is trying to use onewire etc. at the same time I was thinking the slower better.
 Want to keep the timing code as fast as possible as some of it needs to be in an ISR.